ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-filtering/index.md

 <grid-example title='Advanced Filter' name='advanced-filter' type='generated' options='{ "enterprise": true, "modules": ["serverside", "menu", "advancedfilter"], "extras": ["alasql"] }'></grid-example>

+Note that [Cell Data Types](/cell-data-types/) must be supplied in order for the Advanced Filter to display the correct filter options, otherwise only `'text'` options will be displayed.

 ## Next Up

 Continue to the next section to learn about [SSRM Row Grouping](/server-side-model-grouping/).